zicht/zss/docs/layout/grid.md

 The default gutter width between the columns is `2rem`.
 Override the variable `$zss--grid-gutter` if you require a different value.

-### Grid type

-Grid columns are built with flexbox.
-However, support for flexbox is missing in ancient browsers.
-For those who are unfortunate enough to have to support these browsers, the grid can be generated with floats instead of flexbox.

-You can choose the type of grid you want.
-The variable `$zss--grid-type` has these possible values:

-1. `$zss--grid-type: flex` (default)
-The grid is generated with flexbox properties.
-2. `$zss--grid-type: float`
-The grid is generated with floats.
-Use this if you need support for older browsers, and don't require columns of equal height.

 ### Different class names

 If you want change the class names involved with the grid, you can call the mixins inside your own custom class.